WHOIGit/nes-lter-growth-grazing-chl/methods.md

 The chl-grazing\_experiment\_rates.m Matlab script is used to compute phytoplankton growth rates (mu0), microzooplankton grazing rates (g), apparent growth rates in nonamended nutrient treatment (wsw NoN, kNoN) and phytoplankton growth rates in nutrient-amended treatments (muN = g + kN).
 Associated errors (std) were estimated for all these rates.
 Note that kNoN and muN were estimated only when there was apparent nutrient limitation.

-Create a new table for each cruise gathering all the calculated rates for each treatment and filter type from the k (apparent growth rates) values and the associated data and metadata.
+A new table for each cruise gathering all the calculated rates for each treatment and filter type from the k (apparent growth rates) values and the associated data and metadata was created.

 Phytoplankton growth rates and protist grazing rates were estimated from 24-h changes in Chl-a concentration.
 For each incubation bottle, the apparent growth rates (k, 1/d) were calculated as: